message/iata/BH.md

 - a COVID-19 recovery certificate.
 6. Border crossing on the causeway is suspended.
 7. Passengers could be subject to quarantine for 10 days.
+Effective 1 June 2021:
+Passengers arriving from Viet Nam are not allowed to enter.
+- This does not apply to nationals and residents of Bahrain.